missionpinball/mpf-docs/config_players/light_player.rst

 Light player
 ============

-The *light player* is a :doc:`config player </config_players/index>` that's used to set the brightness of matrix lights (including turning them on and off).
+The *light player* is a :doc:`config player </config_players/index>` that's used to set the brightness and color of lights (including turning them on and off).

 Usage in config files
 ---------------------